 Victims of NCII abuse have legal rights to seek justice and get their nude images taken offline.
 Understanding the laws pertaining to NCII and the methods for pursuing legal action are important when taking action to resolve the matter.

-Sextortion is illegal at both the federal and state level, but the laws have variance in verbiage and punishment.
-You can learn more about the legal definition and how it is criminalized around the country by reading our comprehensive sextortion guide and article on sextortion laws in the US.
+This makes sextortion now illegal at both the federal and state level.
+However, the laws have variance in verbiage and punishment.
+Learn more about what is NCII abuse legally and how it pertains to sextortion in our article on sextortion laws in the US.

 In 2023, a Texas woman was awarded $1.2 billion dollars in damages after filing a revenge porn lawsuit against her former boyfriend, Marques Jackson.
 Jackson had leaked nudes she sent him on multiple social media platforms and adult content websites.